amfl/bogala/README.md

 - [ ] Errors/warnings
 - [ ] Square grids
 - [ ] Stack placement on intersections
+- [ ] Work in browser again with no changes
 - Other language features:
   - [ ] Arrows
   - [ ] Lines